-Introduction to SignalExpress
+Introduction to NI SignalExpress Tektronix Edition

 National Instruments provides innovative solutions for scientists and engineers to build automated measurement systems based on industry-standard computers and platforms.
-National Instruments develops robust, industry-leading programming environments for automating measurement systems, such as LabVIEW for graphical development, LabWindowsTM/CVITM for ANSI C programming, and Measurement Studio for Microsoft Visual Studio programming.
+National Instruments develops robust, industry-leading programming environments for automating measurement systems, such as LabVIEW for graphical development, LabWindows[TM]/CVI[TM] for ANSI C programming, and Measurement Studio for Microsoft Visual Studio programming.
 You can use these programming tools with National Instruments measurement hardware and interfaces to traditional instruments to build custom advanced virtual instrumentation systems.

-SignalExpress optimizes virtual instrumentation for design engineers by offering instant interactive measurements that require no programming.
-You can use SignalExpress interactively to acquire, generate, analyze, compare, import, and save signals.
+NI SignalExpress Tektronix Edition optimizes virtual instrumentation for design and test engineers by offering instant interactive measurements that require no programming.
+You can use NI SignalExpress Tektronix Edition interactively to acquire, generate, analyze, compare, import, and save signals.
 You can compare design data with measurement data in one step.
-SignalExpress extends the ease of use and performance of virtual instrumentation to those who must acquire or analyze signals without programming applications.
-You also can extend the functionality of SignalExpress by importing a custom virtual instrument (VI) created in LabVIEW or by converting a SignalExpress project to a LabVIEW block diagram so you can continue development in the LabVIEW environment.
+NI SignalExpress Tektronix Edition extends the ease of use and performance of virtual instrumentation to those who must acquire or analyze signals without programming applications.
+You also can extend the functionality of NI SignalExpress Tektronix Edition by importing a custom virtual instrument (VI) created in LabVIEW or by converting an NI SignalExpress Tektronix Edition project to a LabVIEW block diagram so you can continue development in the LabVIEW environment.

-SignalExpress for the Design Lab
+NI SignalExpress Tektronix Edition for the Design Lab